Userrrfriendly/portfolio/src/AppNotes.md

     + * Add React.Router or #Router 8 hours => 16hours
         - Refactor all the anchor tags into <Link/>s (30 minutes for stories)
     + * Update focus in project page header button that displays code/live page to match the rest of the app
+    + Instead of adding live pages, start writing about each project and also correcting everything about it( live links,git hub links,bugs etc)
+        + Add live pages to all the projects
+            + my reads, restaurant review,
+            + in feedreader (unit tests) update code to remove live page

+    - * https://grow.google/intl/europe/programmes for past xp style
     - * Create my Story Page 16 hours
     - * Create Resume Page 16 hours
     - * Create Past Experience Page 16 hours
     - Fix the images css in the stories (1 hour)
     - Stories and Projects should be list items (1 hour) => 1hour for the projects
     - ----------------------
-    + Instead of adding live pages, start writing about each project and also correcting everything about it( live links,git hub links,bugs etc)
-        + Add live pages to all the projects
-            + my reads, restaurant review,
-            + in feedreader (unit tests) update code to remove live page
     - * in Each Individual Project page add to the application overview a section that says either:
         - This project is part of udacity FEND
         - This project is part of freeCodeCamp challenge
         - * Change font size at the Legend change colors for the Donought component
         - * Try using object destructuring in routes.js (chart data like 'html', data etc...)
         - * Do something about the UD between 7000-1000px at Project Page
         - * It would make more sense if in <Nav> you generated the drop-down-items from a file
             - thus you could make the css inline style have height that would be 2rem*number of items
             - this would allow smooth animation.

     + * Test on Edge (5 minutes) + (10 minutes to setup at Innovator)
     - ** <Story> doesn't make much sense rename it to something meaningfull like hero section or smth